December 28th 2017

 “Let’s face it,” says Dr Leonard Grossman, “we all want to look better and feel better by doing nothing!”

-This explains why Dr Grossman, a cosmetic surgeon, has developed a patch – the Bytox patch – that aims to prevent hangovers.
+This explains why Dr Grossman, a cosmetic surgeon, developed a patch back in 2012 – the Bytox patch – that aims to prevent hangovers.
 By slowly releasing complex B vitamins, Dr Grossman believes that the patches counteract the effects of drinking while you're doing it.

 Which sounds pretty good, unless you’re worried that Bytox makes binge-drinking seem safe, or you’re a regulatory body that finds it to be an unlicensed medical product…